-- (a) Maintaining Bezeq's financial resilience, including maintaining the public company status, Bezeq's current credit rating, and a percentage of holdings in Pelephone that will not be less than 50.01%. - (b) Making a dividend distribution to Bezeq shareholders subject to the law and while maintaining Bezeq's current credit/debt rating while, in the case of a distribution that does not meet the profit test only the consent of the employees' organization will also be required. - (c) Payment of a special bonus to Bezeq employees in the amount of NIS 75 million, most of which is conditional on the dates and conditions stipulated in the Agreement depending on the change in the percentage of holdings of the current control permit holders in Bezeq (or the expiration/cancellation/transfer of the control permit) ("the Conditions"). - (d) If the conditions are met, Bezeq would pay a monthly shekel supplement of NIS 2,400 linked to the Consumer Price Index, and the Company will incur the payment of management fees for the pension fund of veteran permanent retirees who retired or will retire from Bezeq as of July 1, 2023. - (e) If the conditions are met and in the absence of a controlling interest in Bezeq, the employees' organization has the right to appoint an additional (second) representative from among the employees, if the number of Board of Directors members exceeds eleven (11) (including external directors and a director from among the employees). - (f) The validity of the Agreement (subject to its approval) will be from July 1, 2023 until December 31, 2025, while in relation to some of the arrangements a later validity is determined as detailed in the Agreement.
+- (a) Maintaining Bezeq's financial resilience, including maintaining the public company status, Bezeq's current credit rating, and a percentage of holdings in Pelephone that will not be less than 50.01%. - (b) Making a dividend distribution to Bezeq shareholders subject to the law and while maintaining Bezeq's current credit/debt rating while, in the case of a distribution that does not meet the profit test only the consent of the employees' organization will also be required. - (c) Payment of a special bonus to Bezeq employees in the amount of NIS 75 million, most of which is conditional on the dates and conditions stipulated in the Agreement depending on the change in the percentage of holdings of the current control permit holders in Bezeq (or the expiration/cancellation/transfer of the control permit) ("the Conditions"). - (d) If the conditions are met, the Company would pay a monthly shekel supplement of NIS 2,400 linked to the Consumer Price Index, and the Company will incur the payment of management fees for the pension fund of veteran permanent retirees who retired or will retire from Bezeq as of July 1, 2023. - (e) If the conditions are met and in the absence of a controlling interest in Bezeq, the employees' organization has the right to appoint an additional (second) representative from among the employees, if the number of Board of Directors members exceeds eleven (11) (including external directors and a director from among the employees). - (f) The validity of the Agreement is from July 1, 2023 until December 31, 2025, while in relation to some of the arrangements a later validity is determined as detailed in the Agreement.
 The Agreement exhausts all the claims of the parties and the parties will maintain industrial peace in the matters regulated therein during its validity period, and in any matter related to changes in the holdings of the present control permit holders even after the expiration of its validity period.

-The Agreement is also subject to the approval of the General Assembly of Bezeq's shareholders.
-For this matter and for additional details regarding the agreement, see Bezeq's immediate report dated August 9, 2023 regarding the summons to the meeting published at the same time as this report, which is included in this report by way of reference.
+For additional details regarding the Agreement, see Bezeq's immediate report dated August 9, 2023 regarding the summons to the meeting, which is included in this report by way of reference.

-After the signing of the Agreement (subject to its approval) Bezeq is expected to record a one-time provision of NIS 75 million for the full amount of the special grant.
+Bezeq recorded in its financial statements for Q3/2023 a one-time provision of NIS 75 million for the full amount of the special grant.

-3.4.
-To Section 2.9.5 - Officers and senior management employees at Bezeq
+3.5.
+To Section 2.9.5 - Officers and senior management employees at Bezeg